Chivas Regal’s ‘Business Unusual’ project inspires SMEs as lockdown continues

 More than 1,000 viewers/listeners tuned in for the first episode on April 22, when Khumalo chatted to self-taught chef and popular YouTube personality Luyanda Mafanya, a 25-year-old entrepreneur from the Eastern Cape.
 Her cooking channel has an audience of more than 200k followers across her social platforms.

-His next guest will be Sibu Mabena, creative businesswoman and founder of Duma Collective – an entertainment-consulting boutique.
-With a new guest on the show every week, stay tuned to the Chivas Regal South Africa Instagram page to see who’s next.
+His next guest will be Sibu Mabena, creative businesswoman and founder of Duma Collective — an entertainment consulting boutique.
+With a new guest on the show every week, stay tuned to the Chivas Regal SA Instagram page to see who’s next.

 This article was paid for by Chivas Regal.